FREE SAME DAY SHIPPING ~ Orders placed Mon-Fri ~ before 2 PM (PST)

 Chalk Paint Technique: Cross Hatch

 CROSS-HATCH WATCH DEMOSTRATIONGives you a that faux linen look.
 Brush strokes should be up-and-down (vertical) and side-to-side (horizontal).
-Let the paint dry between varying strokes.
+Let the paint dry between coats

 Chalk Paint Technique: Feathering